 - Time and date of service or function

 - Directions to the event

 - Point of contact (name, cell phone number, secondary contact person and cell)

 - During weekends or holidays, contact your County Fire Coordinator, who will contact the State Fire Coordinator Brad Smith.
-He will contact MSFA Director Reggie Bell or Instructor Chief Shannon Sandridge.
+He will contact MSFA Director Terry Wages or Instructor Chief Shannon Sandridge.

 The MSFA Honor Guard was established to serve and honor members of the Mississippi Fire Service.
 It is with great honor and pride that we provide this service to you.

 Should we be of service to you, please contact the Mississippi State Fire Academy at (601)932-2444.